 Ion TV/Scripps is a Masterclass in Strategy

-I respect great strategy and Scripps (with some private equity help) show us how it’s done.
+I respect great strategy, and Scripps (with some private equity help) show us how it’s done.
 (Not that there is a lot to love with PE, but they can make sharp business moves.)
-In this case, Scripps sold it’s channels to Discovery at nearly the height of their value.
+In this case, Scripps sold its channels to Discovery at nearly the height of their value.
 Now, Scripps is going to launch new cable channels through Ion TV because American rules state that cable providers must carry broadcast channels, with certain restrictions.
-Toss in the ability to sell linear channels to the FASTs in their boom, and this just smart strategy.
+Toss in the ability to sell linear channels to the FASTs in their boom, and this is smart strategy.

 Twitter’s Publishing Moves

 I write long threads on Twitter, and now Twitter is constantly letting me know that they have a newsletter product.
 That and everyone is worked up that folks may start charging for access to tweets.
 Frankly, everyone is charging for content nowadays, so this isn’t surprising.
 But will it work?
 I’m less sure.
 For as influential as Twitter is, most Americans don’t consume their news through it and those who do usually soon feel like it’s bad for them.
 (I certainly do.)
 But given that their advertising revenue just isn’t cutting it, this move makes sense.